15 Things No One Tells You About Buying Your First Home in the UK (2025 Guide)

 6. “Sold STC” Doesn’t Mean Yours

 When you see “Sold Subject to Contract ” it means the seller has accepted your offer—but until contracts are exchanged the deal isn’t legally binding.
+Another buyer could still swoop in with a higher offer ( gazumping ).

 7. Your Credit History Can Make or Break the Deal

 Even if you have a deposit a weak credit score can limit your mortgage options and increase rates.
+Check your credit report months before applying and fix any issues.

 8. Hidden Service Charges & Ground Rent Can Hurt Affordability